pete-machine/torchbricks/README.md

 Leading us to the next section

-## Concept 2: Bricks can be dead or alive
+## Concept 2: Bricks can be dead (or alive)
 The second concept is to specify when bricks are alive - meaning we specify at which stages (train, test, validation, inference and export) a brick is executed.

-For other stage the brick will play dead - do nothing / return empty dictionary.
+For other stage the brick will play dead - do nothing / return an empty dictionary.

 Meaning that for different `stages`, we will have the option of creating a unique DAG for each model stage.